shtukas/nyx/documentation/DocNet.md

 - Was born as a terminal application (a purposeful choice by its author, Pascal), but will acquire other interfaces as time goes on.
 - Is written in Ruby (because the program is a child of, Catalyst, is written in Ruby), but Catalyst (and therefore DocNet) is going to be rewritten in Go.
 - Has an interesting data model.
 The reader is invited to get familiar with it to better understand the user interface.
 See [DocNet Datamodel](DocNetDatamodel.md).
+- Makes no assumption about the documentation files.
+Text, pictures, .md files, Word documents, anything goes...
+So you do not need to convert your existing files to anything.
+Also, if you already have documentation written in Google Docs, just link to that, in this case DocNet acts as an index.

 ### Installation and running